lina-usc/pylossless/docs/source/install.rst

 PyLossless uses `black <https://github.com/psf/black>`_ style formatting.
 If you are using Visual Studio Code, you can also install the black extension to automatically format your code.
-See the instrucitons at this
+See the instructions at this
 `link
 <https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0>`_